IreneKilgannon/Computer-Infrastructure/README.md

 on: Sets out the trigger that runs the workflow.

 Workflow triggers are events that cause a workflow to run.
-The full list of triggers is found in the [events that trigger workflows documentation](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows).
+The full list of triggers is found in the [events that trigger a workflow documentation](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows).
 For this event, the [schedule trigger](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule) is required.
 This triggers a workflow at a scheduled time.
-For this project we want to run the event at 10 am every day.
+For this project, we want to run the event daily at 10 am.
 This can be done with `cron` which is suitable for scheduling repetitive tasks.

 This schematic, taken from the schedule documentation, illustrates the syntax for `cron`.